 FMCT is officially organized under the name Northern Prairie Performing Arts.

 For over 20 years, Shanna has been involved with FMCT as an actor, volunteer and served on the Board of Directors.
 In fact, she loves FMCT so much that she decided to be even more involved, joining the staff full-time in 2021 as the Community Engagement Director!
-Raised on a ranch near Lemmon, SD, the arts have been an important part of Shanna’s life for as long as she can remember.
-Shanna moved with her family to the F-M area in 2008 where she worked for Microsoft for 13 years.
+Raised on a ranch near Lemmon, SD, Shanna found a love for music at a very early age – and the arts have been an important part of her life for as long as she can remember.
+Shanna moved with her family to the F-M area in 2008 where she worked at Microsoft for 13 years, continuing to volunteer and act at FMCT along the way.
 She fell in love with FMCT all those years ago because of the bonds that theater creates among people from all walks of life, and she is thrilled to join this incredible organization to help facilitate those connections across our community.

 Rick comes to FMCT with a career spanning over four decades and five states.
-After receiving a Bachelor of Fine Arts degree in technical theatre and scene design from Central Michigan University he worked in New York as a scenic carpenter for many on and off Broadway shows including Night of the Iguana, Aida Les Miserables, and Phantom of the Opera.
-Incorporating his scenic design building skills, Rick has designed and built zoo and museum exhibits, trade show displays, corporate event designs, custom furniture, store fronts and residential home remodels.
-Prior to moving to Fargo/Moorhead area he has worked the past 10 years as the technical Director and auditorium manager for a high school and served as a master carpenter for another high school and professional summer Shakespeare company.
-Over the course of Rick’s career, still his favorite part of theater is when the house first goes to half, the crowd goes silent creating a wave of anticipation to fill the air.
-With that same excitement he looks forward serving as the technical director here at FMCT.
+After receiving a Bachelor of Fine Arts degree in technical theatre and scene design from Central Michigan University he worked in New York as a scenic carpenter for many on and off Broadway shows including Night of the Iguana, Aida, Les Miserables, and Phantom of the Opera.
+Incorporating his scenic design building skills, Rick has designed and built zoo and museum exhibits, trade show displays, corporate event designs, custom furniture, storefronts and residential home remodels.
+Prior to moving to Fargo/Moorhead area he worked for 10 years as the technical Director and auditorium manager for a high school and served as a master carpenter for another high school and professional summer Shakespeare company.
+Over the course of Rick’s career, he still finds his favorite part of theater to be when the house first goes to half, and the crowd goes silent, creating a wave of anticipation to fill the air.
+With that same excitement he looks forward to serving as the technical director at FMCT.

 Michaela graduated from Minnesota State University Moorhead with a B.S. in Early Childhood Education in the fall of 2015.
 She has spent years as a substitute teacher, preschool teacher, and nanny.
 Michaela first began working at FMCT in January 2017 as a teaching artist for educational programs.
 She grew up in West Fargo, and loves this community!
 Michaela spent her high school and college years immersed in theatre and music.
 She learned confidence, communication skills, critical thinking skills, and how to view the world from various perspectives thanks to her experiences.